Back to Insights

 First, the cost of AI has collapsed.
 What required a team of twenty data scientists in 2022 can now be approximated by a well-designed system at a fraction of the cost.
 The compute is cheap.
 The models are capable.
 The barrier that kept this kind of intelligence inside the walls of large institutions is coming down fast.

 Second, the competitive pressure has intensified.
 Fintechs are not waiting.
-They are personalizing in milliseconds, targeting your members with offers calibrated to their exact financial behavior, and doing it at scale.
-Every month a mid-market institution operates without comparable intelligence is another month of asymmetric competition.
+They are personalizing in milliseconds, targeting your customers with offers calibrated to their exact financial behavior, and doing it at scale.
+Every month an institution operates without comparable intelligence is another month of asymmetric competition.

 The frustrating part.